sslaybac/your-way-TD/README.md

 After the map, there is a single pair of numbers, separated by a comma, on the last line of the file.
 These numbers represent the Creep spawn point, as an x,y grid square.
 Characters used to define the map are:
-* 'n': part of the path. the next square will be 'north' (above) from this one.
+* `n`: part of the path. the next square will be 'north' (above) from this one.
-* 's': part of the path. the next square will be 'south' (below) from this one.
+* `s`: part of the path. the next square will be 'south' (below) from this one.
-* 'w': part of the path. the next square will be 'west' (left) from this one.
+* `w`: part of the path. the next square will be 'west' (left) from this one.
-* 'e': part of the path. the next square will be 'east' (right) from this one.
+* `e`: part of the path. the next square will be 'east' (right) from this one.
-* 'z': part of the path.
+* `z`: part of the path.
 This is the end of the path.
 Creeps that reach this square will despawn and damage the player.
-* '0': non-path square.
+* `0`: non-path square.
 THe player is free to place towers here.
-* 'p': 'poison' square.
+* `p`: 'poison' square.
 Towers can be placed here, but their firing rate will be halved.